Easybel/DetectionGV/1_Detection/README.md

 ## The scripts in this folder:
 In this folder, the scripts are provided with which different genomic variations in transformation hybrids can be detected.
+First, the masterlist for the recipient reference with respect to the donor is detected.
+Next, different kinds of genomic variations are detected from the alignments of hybrid sequencing reads to the reference genomes.

 <img src="https://github.com/Easybel/DetectionGV/blob/main/1_Detection/Detection_Recombination.png" width="900">